-- 4. Appointment of Head of the Paid Service, Chief Officers (Tier 2 Appointments), Monitoring Officer and Section 151 Officer - 4.1.
-The appointment to the above posts will be made by Full Council following a process arranged by the DirectorHead of HR & OD as set out below. - 4.2.
-Where the Council proposes to appoint to one of the posts above, the
+4. Appointment of Head of the Paid Service, Chief Officers (Tier 2 Appointments), Monitoring Officer and Section 151 Officer

-DirectorHead of HR & OD will oversee the arrangements for filling the vacancy in consultation with the Leader of the Council.
-The DirectorHead of HR & OD will make arrangements which will include convening a member panel which will not be a formal Committee of the Council, but will contain relevant members and include at least one opposition member and at least one member of the Cabinet. - 4.3.
-The DirectorHead of HR & OD shall, in consultation with the member panel they have convened: - 4.3.1. draw up a statement specifying the duties of the Officer post and any qualifications or guidelines to be sought in the person to be appointed; - 4.3.2. make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of persons who are qualified to apply for it; - 4.3.3. make arrangements for a copy of the statement mentioned above to be sent to any person on request; and - 4.3.4. where a post has been advertised as required above, the member panel,

-DirectorHead of HR & OD and any other person the DirectorHead of HR &

-OD considers appropriate to support the process will select from the applications a short list of qualified candidates and will then interview those included in the shortlist.
+- 4.1.
+The appointment to the above posts will be made by Full Council following a process arranged by the Head of HR & OD as set out below. - 4.2.
+Where the Council proposes to appoint to one of the posts above, the Head of HR & OD will oversee the arrangements for filling the vacancy in consultation with the Leader of the Council.
+The Head of HR & OD will make arrangements which will include convening a member panel which will not be a formal Committee of the Council, but will contain relevant members and include at least one opposition member and at least one member of the Cabinet. - 4.3.
+The Head of HR & OD shall, in consultation with the member panel they have convened: - 4.3.1. draw up a statement specifying the duties of the Officer post and any qualifications or guidelines to be sought in the person to be appointed; - 4.3.2. make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of persons who are qualified to apply for it; - 4.3.3. make arrangements for a copy of the statement mentioned above to be sent to any person on request; and - 4.3.4. where a post has been advertised as required above, the member panel, Head of HR & OD and any other person the Head of HR & OD considers appropriate to support the process will select from the applications a short list of qualified candidates and will then interview those included in the shortlist. - 4.4.
+Following the interview of candidates, the panel will come to a view as to the most suitable person for the position.